GitbookIO/api-guide/README.md

 ### Libraries

-Some official libraries have been developed:
+Some official libraries are available to easily get you started:

 | Name | Language |
 | ----- | ------- |